 While it is important to report your accident to your insurance company, you may want to be cautious with the information you provide.
 Anything you share is on record, so even if you make every attempt to stick to the facts, it could come up later in your case.

 This is not always bad; if the insurance adjuster compares your report of the incident to the police report and finds consistencies, this could help your case.
 However, do not expect any insurance company involved in the accident, whether yours or someone else’s, to have your best interest at heart.
-Some adjusters may use deceptive tactics to save money at the expense of victims.
+Some adjusters may use deceptive tactics to save funds at the expense of victims.

 One of the primary ways insurance companies try to avoid providing victims with fair settlement amounts is by twisting their words.
 When you initially reported the accident to the police, you were likely shaken up.
 Car accidents are traumatic, and it can be difficult to think and speak clearly immediately after experiencing one.